oceans-unlimited/sonar/.design/client-server_protocol.md

 ### In-Game Protocol

 The in-game protocol will be somewhat more involved, but in general will be similar to the protocol above: clients will send actions to the server, and the server will respond with "game_state" messages containing the updated game state for the client.

+Everything revolves around the actions performed by the CO and XO.

+CO has the following actions.
+* Move
+* Surface (by choice)
+* Surface (due to blackout)
+* Activate System
+  * Fire Torpedo
+  * Drop Mine
+  * Detonate Mine
+  * Silent Running

+XO can only activate two systems.
+* Sonar
+* Drone

+Note: the pause action that the captain can execute is technically part of these actions as well.

 ## Testing